JanneMattila/azure-firewall-demo/README.md

 #### Spoke003

 - Traffic targeted to spoke001 address space is routed to firewall
-- Internet access via firewall
+- Internet access via direct routing to internet
   - `github.com`
-- VNet accesses
+- No VNet network accesses
-  - Full access to spoke001
-  - No access to spoke002
+  - No allow firewall rules defined
 - No on-premises network access

 ## Usage